 The temporary structure was developed as an easily dismantlable and sustainable showroom for a brand exhibiting at Shanghai International Furniture Fair in 2019.

-A year on, Rooi Design and Research has transformed its structure into furniture for a community in rural China, with the aim of demonstrating how trade shows can be made more eco-friendly by employing the principles of a circular economy.
+A year on, Rooi has transformed its structure into furniture for a community in rural China, with the aim of demonstrating how trade shows can be made more eco-friendly by employing the principles of a circular economy.

-"In today's world of rapid business development, many exhibitors construct temporary showrooms, but after the exhibition, the showroom's construction waste and materials cannot be cleaned properly and recycled, which causes a lot of unnecessary waste and pollution," explained Rooi Design and Research.
+"In today's world of rapid business development, many exhibitors construct temporary showrooms, but after the exhibition, the showroom's construction waste and materials cannot be cleaned properly and recycled, which causes a lot of unnecessary waste and pollution," explained Rooi.

-"In response to this, at the Shanghai International Furniture Fair 2019, Rooi Design and Research has developed an outdoor independent pavilion," the studio continued.
+"In response to this, at the Shanghai International Furniture Fair 2019, Rooi has developed an outdoor independent pavilion," the studio continued.
 "This has allowed us to unveil a brand new comprehensive and sustainable design solution."

 The main structure of Furniture Pavilion S measured 150-square-metres and was composed of stacks of modular plywood units that doubled as display coves, supported by steel.

 It was a deliberately simple design, created for ease of recycling as well as rapid assembly and deconstruction to reduce building time and costs.